2010 European terror plot: Plot

-On 3 October 2010, the U.S. Department of Homeland Security and the FBI issued a joint bulletin warning that terror attacks were being plotted against targets in Europe.

-German officials said the Hamburg group members were recruited from the Taiba mosque in Hamburg.
-In the 1990s, that same mosque - then called Al Quds - was attended by Mohamed Atta, who went on to become the lead hijacker in the 9/11 attacks.
-Hamburg authorities shut the mosque a few weeks after Sidiqi was arrested since they said the mosque had become a recruiting center for jihadists across Europe.

 On 4 October 2010 a U.S. drone fired a missile at a building in the Mir Ali area of North Waziristan and killed 11 suspected militants believed to be members of Jihad al Islami.
 Pakistani intelligence officials confirmed on the next day that five German nationals were among them, as well as three other foreigners whose nationalities were not disclosed.
 The rest were Pakistanis.

 A Pakistani intelligence official confirmed that 8 Germans and 2 British brothers were central players in the plot.
 They were hiding in North Waziristan and were being tracked by Pakistan, Germany, and the UK.
 A Briton of Pakistani origin named Abdul Jabbar, originally from Jhelum District, suspected of being involved in this plot was killed in a drone strike according to Pakistani officials.
 He was allegedly being groomed to be the leader of Al-Qaeda group in the UK charged with attacking targets in Europe.
 According to Pakistani intelligence dozens of Islamic militants with European citizenship, many of Pakistani origin, were hiding in the tribal areas of Pakistan along the Afghan border and plotting attacks in Europe.
 British Government Communications Headquarters estimates that about 20 Britons are getting training in North Waziristan.

 Siddiqui indicated that Younis al-Mauretani was his al-Qaeda contact.
 In early September 2011 in Quetta, al-Mauretani was arrested by the Pakistani Inter-Services Intelligence with Frontier Corps Balochistan and assistance from U.S. intelligence.